 Prevention of Delta agent (Hepatitis D)

-Prompt diagnosis and treatment of hepatitis B infection can help prevent hepatitis D.
+- Detect and treat hepatitis B infection as soon as possible to help prevent hepatitis D.

-A vaccine is available to prevent hepatitis B. Adults who are at high risk for hepatitis B infection, and all children should get this vaccine.
+Adults who are at high risk for hepatitis B infection and all children should get this vaccine.
 If you do not get Hepatitis B, you cannot get Hepatitis D.